RebelToolbox/RebelDocumentation/contributing/best_practices_for_engine_contributors.rst

 Introduction
 ------------

-Godot has a large amount of users who have the ability to contribute, given the project itself is aimed mainly at users with the ability to do programming.
+Rebel Toolbox has a large amount of users who have the ability to contribute, given the project itself is aimed mainly at users with the ability to do programming.
 Despite this, not all of them have the same level of experience working in large projects or in software engineering, which can lead to common misunderstandings